ramires666/Bitcoin-price-direction-predictor_midterm_ml_project/README.md

 This project isn't just another technical indicator.
 It's a sophisticated machine learning system that combines:
 1.  **"Oracle" Labeling**: We use a zero-lag smoothing technique to define the "true" trend, training our model on what *actually* happened, not just lagging indicators.
-2.  **Hidden Markov Models (HMM)**: The market has moods.
-Sometimes it's a raging bull, sometimes a sleeping bear, and sometimes it's just choppy.
-We use HMMs to decode these hidden "regimes" and feed them into our predictor.
+2.  **Advanced Feature Engineering**: We generate hundreds of technical indicators across multiple categories (Momentum, Trend, Volatility, Volume, Overlap, Statistics, Candles).
+3.  **Automated Feature Selection**: The training pipeline intelligently selects the optimal combination of indicator groups and the top-k most important features to maximize accuracy and reduce noise.
-3.  **XGBoost Classification**: We use a powerful gradient boosting model to synthesize volume, volatility, momentum, and market regimes into a single prediction.
+4.  **XGBoost Classification**: We use a powerful gradient boosting model tuned via Randomized Search with Walk-Forward Validation to predict market direction.

 ## 🛠️ Project Structure

 *   **`train.py`**: The brain of the operation.
-Loads data, engineers features (including HMM), trains the XGBoost model, and saves the "brain" to the `models/` directory.
+It performs a full AutoML pipeline:
+    *   Loads data and generates Oracle targets.
+    *   Iteratively tests combinations of indicator groups (e.g., Momentum + Volatility).
+    *   Selects the top-k best features based on importance.
+    *   Tunes XGBoost hyperparameters using RandomizedSearchCV and TimeSeriesSplit.
+    *   Saves the best model and the list of selected features to `models/`.
 *   **`predict.py`**: The inference engine.
-Loads the trained model and generates predictions for new data on the fly.
+Loads the trained model and the list of best features to generate predictions for new data.
 *   **`app.py`**: A FastAPI web service that connects to Binance, fetches live data, caches it in a local database, and serves up fresh predictions.
-*   **`midterm_project_bitcoin_price_direction_classificator__prefin.py`**: The research notebook (in script format) detailing the entire journey from data analysis to backtesting.
+*   **`midterm_project_bitcoin_price_direction_classificator__III.py`**: The advanced research script detailing the entire journey from data analysis to the final optimized pipeline.

 ## ⚡ How to Run